-For financial institutions, the shift to remote work has put strain on both staff and technology.
+For financial institutions, the shift to remote workforce has put a strain on both staff and technology.

-Historically, offices have been the only place where banking was done.
+In the past, banks used to conduct all their operations exclusively in offices.
 It was the place where the vault was located, where customers came to sign documents and where their work applications resided.

 Now, tools like Slack, Zoom and even some cloud banking applications enable banks and credit unions to remove the need for a fixed physical presence throughout the work week.